 This project is in the early, exploratory stages, and no city or town should think it will be ready tomorrow, next year or even the year after.
 But it is an important and exciting step to providing meaningful and affordable technology assistance to cities and towns.
 Already, 40-plus communities have responded with various levels of interest, and the Hampshire Council of Governments has indicated it is a potential project partner.

-Davies also recently wrote " The Future of Small Town Computing: A 'Cloud' or a 'Digital Divide'? ," a City and Town article that documented the difficulties many small and medium-sized cities and towns experience in affording and managing information technology.
+Davies also recently wrote " ," a City and Town article that documented the difficulties many small and medium-sized cities and towns experience in affording and managing information technology.
 Open source cloud computing is aimed at these overcoming these difficulties.

 Local officials interested in learning more should contact David Davies at 617-626-2383.